GammaBeta/gammaraul-lp-archive/Level Repository/Level 55 - Green Crystal Puzzle Cave Information.md

 **Description:** No level description. <br>
 **Contributors:** No additional contributors. <br>
-**Additional Comments by Current Me:** I like this level, I like it's theming, I like the puzzles (even if they are piss easy), and I wish I had finished this level, because it has a lot of potential.
+**Additional Comments by Current Me:** I like this level, I like its theming, I like the puzzles (even if they are piss easy), and I wish I had finished this level, because it has a lot of potential.
 Anyhow, only 5 levels to go before my level Archive is finished!
 Let's do this.